NASA’s moon program – Artemis – boosted at White House press briefing

 The second mission – the crewed Orion capsule test mission, Artemis 2 – is scheduled for August 2023.

 Future crewed exploration missions onboard Orion will dock with Gateway, an outpost NASA plans to build in orbit around the moon to support sustainable, long-term human return to the lunar surface.
 NASA lunar director Marshall Smith said:

 We don’t need to take the giant leap all at one time.
 For a future mission, after we demonstrate that we can get to the moon and get a lander to work, we can then have them both dock with the Gateway.

-Bottom line: NASA has selected 18 astronauts from its corps to form what it’s calling the Artemis Team.
-Two members of this team are expected to become the first American man and woman to return to the moon since 1972.
-The first Artemis mission – an uncrewed test mission known as Artemis 1 – is still expected to launch in November 2021.
-The Artemis program aims to carry humans back to the moon and eventually onwards to Mars.
+Meanwhile, in early December 2020, NASA announced that it has selected 18 astronauts from its corps to form what it’s calling the Artemis Team.
+Two of these astronauts are expected to become the first American man and woman to return to the moon since 1972.
+NASA said then it will announce flight assignments for astronauts later, pulling from the Artemis Team.

 The Artemis program, by the way, is named for the sister to the sun-god, Apollo, in Greek mythology.